Vegan Taco Meat Filling (Easy & Quick!)

 Bulgur is a quick-cooking form of whole wheat that is produced by parboiling and drying it before packaging.
 Since it is precooked, it requires minimal cooking time and can be ready to eat in a fraction of the time of other whole grains like barley or brown rice.

-What I love the most about bulgur is that it has a crumbly, ground beef texture that can be used in dishes like tacos, lasagna, and spaghetti–and it soaks up the flavors of whatever spices you happen to be cooking with.
+What I love the most about bulgur is that it has a crumbly, ground beef texture that can be used in dishes like tacos, healthy veggie lasagna, and vegan spaghetti–and it soaks up the flavors of whatever spices you happen to be cooking with.

 There are other types of grains that you can use in this recipe to create a nice chewy texture that is gluten-free.
 These are some that gluten-sensitive readers have tried and reported back that they worked well.